Kyle Richards Criticizes Lisa Rinna’s Low Blow, Praises Kim Richards’ Response To Arrest Mention

 “I feel really good about myself today Lisa.
 Do you?”
 Kim replied.

-The other women, including Eileen, Lisa Vanderpump and Kyle Richards, all voiced their displeasure with Lisa mentioning Kim’s arrest.
+The other women, including Eileen, Lisa Vanderpump, and Kyle Richards, all voiced their displeasure with Lisa mentioning Kim’s arrest.
 They all made it clear that Lisa should not have brought up the subject.
 When Lisa pointed out that Kim was still denying saying anything about her husband, Kim provided a clarification.

 “I didn’t.
 I said, ‘Do you want to talk about him.’
 Such a good lady, aren’t you?”